 D1.
 Are there free and independent media?
 2 / 4

 Numerous independent newspapers circulate freely, and there are dozens of public and private radio and television outlets.
-However, public officials continue to employ the country’s libel and sedition laws to target journalists, particularly those reporting on high-level corruption.
-In September 2017, three reporters from the Salone Times and New Age publications who had criticized a potential increase in telecommunications prices appeared in court after being charged with libel.
-In October, a journalist was reportedly stabbed by supporters of the SLPP during a march.
+However, public officials have employed the country’s libel and sedition laws to target journalists, particularly those reporting on high-level corruption.
+In December 2018, President Bio promised that he would push for the repeal of the laws, which press freedom advocates viewed as an encouraging development.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4